 Health Care Quality Measures

-The quality measures must be based on medical evidence, must be developed through a process in which health care providers participate, and must be reviewed on at least an annual basis.
-In addition, the measures must:
+The Minnesota Department of Health updates the quality measure set annually, drawing on community feedback.
+Quality measures must be based on medical evidence and developed through a process in which health care providers participate.
+Additionally, the measures must:

 - Include uniform definitions, measures, and forms for submission of data, to the extent possible;

-- Seek to avoid increasing the administrative burden on health care providers;
+- Seek to avoid increasing the administrative burden on health care providers; and

 - Place a priority on measures of health care outcomes rather than processes where possible.